Bloodshed Mars Final Day Of Mexico Election Campaigns - UrduPoint

 Galvez accused Lopez Obrador of implementing "a security strategy where hugs have been for criminals and bullets for citizens."

-Criminal violence that has left more than 450,000 people dead since 2006 will be among the major challenges facing Mexico's next leader, along with managing migration and delicate relations with the neighboring United States.

-Sheinbaum, a former Mexico City mayor and a scientist by training, is the clear front-runner in the presidential race with 53 percent of voter support, according to a poll average from research firm Oraculus.
+Sheinbaum, a former Mexico City mayor and a scientist by training, enjoys a sizable lead in the polls with 53 percent of voter support, according to research firm Oraculus.

 Galvez, a center-right senator and businesswoman with Indigenous roots, is second with 36 percent.